nbishdev/linux-tlb-addressing/README.md

 * an 8-bit offset (within the page)

 After an address is read from the file, we search for it in the TLB.
 We consider the 2 following cases:
 * <b>Page fault</b>.
-In this case, if the address does not exist in the page table, we open the [content file](/files/BACKING_STORE.bin), we read the corresponding page, we store it both in the TLB and the page table and we extract the signed byte which is stored in this physical address.
+In this case, if the address does not exist in the page table, we open the binary [content file](/files/BACKING_STORE.bin), we read the corresponding page, we store it both in the TLB and the page table and we extract the signed byte which is stored in this physical address.
 * <b>Page hit</b>.
-In this case, we just extract the signed byte which is stored in this physical address.
+In this case, we just extract the signed byte which is stored in the corresponding physical address.

 The TLB is updated using the [Least Recently Used (LRU)](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) policy.

+For every logical address we read from the file, we print:
+* The logical address read
+* The physical address to which the logical address is translated
+* The signed byte which is stored in the corresponding physical address

+In the end, we print the following statistics:
+* The page fault ratio
+* The TLB hit ratio